xavier-crean/comp_u1_mon_tda/README.md

 Alongside this repository, there exists [an accompanying data release][data] where [Step 1][step_1] and [Step 2][step_2] in the pipeline have been pre-computed.
 Therefore, to reproduce analysis from the paper using the data release, the user is referred to [Step 3][step_3] ([setup instructions](#setup) are included below).

-Using Binder ([see below](#binder)), a Docker container has been constructed for reproduction of results from the paper without the need to install dependencies.
+Using Binder, a Docker container has been constructed for reproduction of results from the paper (without the need to install Python or dependencies) and can be accessed online ([see below](#binder)).

 ## Code to generate lattice configuration data (Step 1)